graphprotocol/graph-improvement-proposals/gips/0051-exponential-rebates.md

 There is another situation where pools/allocations may be caught in between the transition and, thus, lost.
 Fees cannot be claimed from a rebate pool until the allocation they are being claiming for is in the `Finalized` state.
 Currently this takes ~7 days after the allocation is closed (defined by `Staking.channelDisputeEpochs`).
 Indexers will lose any collected fees if the upgrade hits during that time window as the claim function will be removed before they can reclaiming the rebates.

 To minimize this risk, we propose reducing `Staking.channelDisputeEpochs` from the current ~7 days to ~1 day, this will give indexers more flexibility so they can plan their query collecting/claiming accordingly and minimize loses.
 With a clear upgrade date on sight, indexers can close allocations up to one day before the upgrade and have enough time to claim any collected fees as long as they don’t collect any new fees during that last day.

+**Re-staking flag removal**

+An additional consideration for indexers is re-staking behavior when collecting rebates after the upgrade.
+In order to keep the same `Staking.collect` interface (which avoids having to upgrade the `AllocationExchange` contract) rebated fees for indexers will automatically be re-staked unless there is a `rewardsDestination` set.
+This mimics the way indexing rewards re-staking works.

+Since `rewardsDestination` will control both indexing rewards and query fee re-staking behavior, indexers wanting to re-stake one but withdraw the other will need to toggle the rewards destination address before/after their `collect` or `closeAllocation` calls, which can be done using multi-call.
+For example, to have indexing rewards re-staked but query fees withdrawn to an address:

+- Set rewards destination address by calling `setRewardsDestination(withdrawAddress)`
+- For rebates collection just call `collect` and rebates will be transferred to `withdrawAddress`
+- For indexing rewards re-staking, indexer will need to perform the following multi-call:
+    - `setRewardsDestination(address(0))`
+    - `closeAllocation(...)`
+    - `setRewardsDestination(withdrawAddress)`

 ## Dependencies